thisisnajafi/negarify-backend/test/backend_test/FULL_SUITE_STABILIZATION_TASKLIST.md

 - ✅ Task A3: Verified test isolation - all tests properly isolated, no state leakage detected
 - ✅ Task A4: Validated queue job execution context - queue jobs work correctly with LazilyRefreshDatabase
 - ✅ Task A5: Phase 1 verification - All Payment and Generation tests pass with zero transaction nesting errors

+**Phase 2 Summary (In Progress):**
+- ✅ Task C1: Removed all DatabaseMigrations overrides from 9 test files
+- ✅ Task C2: Fixed transaction nesting in ModerationService (DB::transactionLevel() check) and AdminModerationController bugs
+- ✅ Task C3: Normalized test behavior - verified all suites work correctly with LazilyRefreshDatabase, no dependencies on per-method rollback behavior detected

 **Key Changes:**
 - BackendTestCase now uses LazilyRefreshDatabase instead of RefreshDatabase